-(1) Nothing.
-A few despondent philosophers such as Nietzsche, Schopenhauer, and David Benatar have cast doubts on whether life has any intrinsic meaning, and some people are driven to suicide by depression and negative events in their lives.
+A few despondent philosophers—such as Nietzsche, Schopenhauer, and David Benatar—have cast doubts on whether life has any intrinsic meaning, and some people are driven to suicide by depression or negative events in their lives.
 But most people, fortunately, are able to find lots of reason to value their lives, and in surveys most people report themselves as pretty happy.
-So nihilism is not a plausible position.
+So nihilism may not be a plausible position.

-(2) Religion.
 Surveys also indicate that many people report that religion and spirituality are major sources of meaning in their lives.
-Unfortunately, however, these sources are bogus if there is no evidence to support claims for particular religious beliefs.
-Religious faith may be reassuring, but cannot objectively tell you whether you should adhere to Christianity, Islam, Hinduism, or some other religion.
-Faith cannot even tell you what version of Christianity (Catholic, Baptist, Morman, etc.) or Islam (Shia or Sunni) you ought to adopt.
-Hence religion and vague spiritual ideas like "everything happens for a reason" cannot provide a sound basis for living.
+Unfortunately, however, these sources may not be valid, particularly if there is no evidence to support claims for particular religious beliefs.
+Religious faith may be reassuring, but science cannot objectively tell someone whether they should adhere to Christianity, Islam, Hinduism, or some other religion.
+It cannot even tell an individual what version of Christianity (Catholic, Baptist, Morman, etc.) or Islam (Shia or Sunni) they ought to adopt.
+Hence, religion and vague spiritual ideas—such as "everything happens for a reason"—cannot provide an evidence-supported basis for living.

 Psychological research has identified many ways in which people can increase the happiness in their lives, as in Sonja Lyubomirsky's fine book, The How of Happiness.
 But happiness is usually the result of having a meaningful life, not what makes life worth living in itself.
 There are people whose lives are meaningful even though they may not be very happy—for example, someone who is struggling with a challenging job while raising a special needs child.